Module 4: How can you advocate for global learning in your school and your community?

 Resources For Developing Your "Elevator Pitch":

-Great Reads About Advocacy in Costa Rica (from the UN News):
+Great Reads About Advocacy in South Africa (from the UN):